JonathanMuroma/CodeSample/Samples 2021/README.md

-# ExampleCodeSamples
+# Code samples 2021

-Here are code samples from various projects that I've worked on.
+Here are code samples from various projects that I've worked on before and early 2021.
+These samples are mostly showcasing my early skills in learning react and web development, but also a small glimpse at a game project that I was working on for school at that time too.
 Each folder holds code samples from different projects and a video showcasing the functions working in their own projects.
 I have uploaded those same videos to Youtube and I'll have links to them written here in this README file, so you don't need to download them.